The Twenty-four Filial Exemplars: History

-Evaluation
+Filial piety

 The concept of filial piety has played a strong role in Chinese culture since ancient times.
 There was also a tradition of filial mourning, in which a person had to temporarily put aside whatever he/she was doing when his/her parent(s) died and mourn for three years.
 There were sayings such as "When a ruler wants a subject to die, the subject must die; when a father wants a son to die, the son must die", and "A loyal subject should be sought from a family with filial sons."

 However, some stories in The Twenty-four Filial Exemplars are regarded as negative examples in contemporary times.
 These stories include the extreme example of Guo Ju deciding to kill his son so that he could free up his son's share of the family's food consumption to feed his mother.
 The negative examples also include stories in which the protagonist harms himself in the process of fulfilling filial piety, such as Wu Meng allowing mosquitoes to suck his blood in the hope that they would not bother his parents, and Wang Xiang lying naked on ice to thaw the ice so that he could catch fish for his mother.

 Some stories have been heavily criticised and even deemed contrary to Confucian principles.
 One example is the story of Cai Shun being rewarded by the Chimei rebels for his filial piety.
 The story paints the rebels in a positive light when they actually violated the Confucian virtue of loyalty to one's country.
 Another example is the story of Laolaizi behaving childishly to amuse his parents.
 The modern writer Lu Xun said that Laolaizi's story is "an insult to the ancients, and a bad influence on future generations".